gautamkmr/awesome-quantum-computing/README.md

 # Awesome Quantum Computing

 A collaborative list of awesome Quantum computing resources and libraries.
 Feel free to contribute!

 ## Blog
-Quantum computing is hard in a way that a lot of background knowledge is needed to understand what's happening.

 * [Quantum computing for the very curious](https://quantum.country/qcvc) - A very approachable introduction.
 It's long as a web page but shorter than a book.